 Mobile First Design

-As of May, 2014, smartphone searches have surpassed desktop.
-Google confirmed, “More Google searches take place on mobile devices than on computers in 10 countries including the US and Japan.”
+Google has confirmed that smartphone searches have surpassed desktop, “More Google searches take place on mobile devices than on computers in 10 countries including the US and Japan.”
 What this means for your website is that it had better read well on a mobile device.
 In fact, mobile first design means you have to be succinct with your website copy and be sure you make the most of features like GPS, touch screens, etc.

 Responsive design addresses the above mentioned mobile issue by creating a web design that functions optimally on all formats.
 Whether you’re viewing a website on a tiny mobile phone, a tablet, or a full-size desktop screen, a website built with responsive design will format itself to fit the device.